Last updated: May 4, 2026

 Do Rhode Island food trucks need a commissary?

 Yes.
-Rhode Island requires all mobile food establishments to operate out of a licensed commissary kitchen for food preparation, storage, and equipment cleaning.
-You must provide a signed commissary agreement as part of your RIDOH food service license application.
-Personal residences are not permitted as commissaries.
-Commissary kitchen fees typically range from $300-$800+ per month in the Providence area.
+Rhode Island requires all mobile food establishments to use a licensed commissary kitchen for food preparation, storage, equipment cleaning, and waste disposal.
+A signed commissary agreement is required as part of your RIDOH food service license application.
+Personal residences cannot serve as commissaries.
+Commissary fees in the Providence area run $300-$800+/month depending on usage and equipment access.

 What is the LPG gas alarm requirement for Rhode Island food trucks?

-Rhode Island fire code requires all food trucks that operate with both propane (LPG) and an electrical system to be equipped with a Propane/LPG Gas Alarm.
-This alarm must be installed before your State Fire Marshal inspection.
-The Fire Marshal inspection certificate is required before you can obtain your DBR MFE registration and operate legally.
+Rhode Island fire code requires all food trucks operating with both propane (LPG) and an electrical system to have a Propane/LPG Gas Alarm installed before their State Fire Marshal inspection.
+The alarm must be operational at the time of inspection.
+The MFE Inspection Certificate is required before DBR will issue your state MFE registration.
+LPG alarm installation costs approximately $50-$200.

-Do I need a permit in each city where I operate in Rhode Island?
+Do I need a separate permit in each city in Rhode Island?

 Yes.
-In addition to the state-level DBR MFE registration, each city or town where you operate requires its own permit.
-Providence, Newport, Pawtucket, and other municipalities have separate permit applications and fee schedules.
-Providence requires a copy of your state DBR registration to process the local permit application.
-Contact each city’s licensing or inspection department for current requirements.
+In addition to the state DBR MFE registration, each city or town where you operate requires its own permit.
+Rhode Island has no statewide food truck reciprocity that would allow your DBR registration to satisfy local requirements.
+Providence, Newport, Warwick, Pawtucket, and other municipalities each have separate permit applications and fees.
+Providence requires your DBR state registration as part of its local permit application.

 More Rhode Island Business Guides